MarcoCrepaldi-iit/mOISC-dRISC/README.md

 + examples/RH_RF95.h, copyright (C) 2014 Mike McCauley (mikem@airspayce.com),
   with code commented on line 15 and from line 505 until the end of file by Marco Crepaldi, Istituto Italiano di Tecnologia.

-+ the gtkwave tool called by the program is licensed GPL V2.

 For all the other files, we report the BSD-3-Clause license: